edgarmsilva/ApiStudy/README.md

-APIStudy
+### APIStudy

-This project is a Study of creating an API from scratch with unit tests and CI integration
+This project is a personal study of creating an API from scratch with unit tests and CI integration